 The scale does not always tell the full story.
 That has been a common theme in fasting communities.

-People often notice their weight staying the same while their clothes fit better or measurements shrink.
-That is body recomposition—losing fat while holding on to muscle or water.
+People often notice their weight staying the same while their clothes fit better or their measurements shrink.
+That is body recomposition, losing fat while holding on to muscle or water.
 So, if the number on the scale has not budged, consider tracking waist size or taking progress photos instead.

 If your results have truly flatlined, it might be time to tweak your approach.
 Some experiment with stretching their fasting window by a couple of hours.
 Others introduce light exercise, like walking or strength training, to restart fat loss.